WasabiMushyPeas/HP89410A-Graphing/README.md

 Run the Jupyter Notebook

 look at the output of cell 2 to see if the instrument is connected.
-If it is not, you may need to change the VISA address in the code.
+If it is not, a GPIB address won't be printed.
 The output should look like this:

 ```python
 ('TCPIP0::A-53230A-00107::inst0::INSTR',